EhaabShareef/support-portal/README.md

 - **Single Role**: Each user has exactly one role for clarity and simplicity
 - **Module-Based**: Permissions are organized by application modules (Users, Tickets, Organizations, etc.)
 - **CRUD Operations**: Standard Create, Read, Update, Delete permissions per module
-- **Department Isolation**: Agents are restricted to their assigned department
+- **Department Isolation**: Support staff are restricted to their assigned department

 ### 👥 **Default Roles**